aghoshpro/myPhD/RasDaMan/README.md

 * ```Recipe``` - A recipe is a class implementing the BaseRecipe that based on a set of parameters (ingredients) can import a set of files into WCS forming a well defined structure (image, regular timeseries, irregular timeseries etc).
 4 types of recipe are as follows (General Recipe,Mosaic Map, Regular Timeseries, Irregular Timeseries)

-* ```Ingredients``` - An ingredients file is a json file containing a set of parameters that define how the recipe should behave (e.g. the WCS endpoint, the CRS resolver etc are all ingredients)
+* ```Ingredients``` - An ingredients file is a json file containing a set of parameters that define how the recipe should behave (e.g. the WCS endpoint, the CRS resolver etc are all ingredients).
+[List of ingredients](http://rasdaman.org/browser/applications/wcst_import/ingredients/possible_ingredients.json)

 **NOTE** Its only input is an "**ingredient**" file telling everything about the import process that the utility needs to know.
-(On a side note, such ingredients files constitute an excellent documentation.)
+(On a side note, such ingredients files constitute an excellent [documentation](http://rasdaman.org/wiki/WCSTImportGuide).)

 #### **Ingredient File (AIR_TEMP_RAS_X.json)**
 ```{